gwu-cs-advos/advos_book/doc/c02_design.md

 ## OS Design and Trade-offs

+How do the previously discussed software engineering concepts apply to systems?
+Now that we understand the design goals and constraints of systems, we'll move on to understanding how OSes apply these designs to hardware.
+At the highest level, OSes provide the following major functions:

+1. sharing of hardware between different principals,
+2. providing functionality, abstractions, and services for principals to harness, and
+3. ensuring protection between principals.

 Necessary background concepts:

 - Resources need to be controlled with policies, and those polices must be expressed in code.